With the Group Stage of the 2019 Women’s World Cup done, I thought I’d look forward to the Round of Sixteen and check in on some of the numbers.

 Cameroon’s numbers without the ball are a lot stronger than their ones with it, attempting the 5th least progression with the 2nd worst completion rate in attack, but it does mean they’re efficient in terms of progression to chances, getting good xG numbers from poor progression numbers.

 Looking at individuals, while Ajara Nchout scored the goals to take them through, Gabrielle Onguene has been their most productive player for xG + xA p90, mostly thanks to a hugely impressive 0.55 xG p90.
 Looking at players who have played more than 100 minutes, she has the 2nd highest xG p90 for those who don’t play for a top ten ranked side.

 Both teams have a high proportion of pressures in midfield, as can be seen in the plot below.

-It’ll be interesting to see how the pressure in midfield effects the game, particularly after talking about how Keira Walsh had a couple lapses in possession against Japan – who also have strong midfield numbers above.
+It’ll be interesting to see how the pressure in midfield affects the game, particularly after talking about how Keira Walsh had a couple of lapses in possession against Japan – who also have strong midfield numbers above.

 Lucy Bronze vs Gabrielle Onguene

 If the midfield is tough to play through, there’s a good chance England will turn to the flanks to build-up and look to create overloads out wide like the clips from earlier.

 However, with the full-backs pushing forward and wide, it could leave space for the likes of Gabrielle Onguene to run into.
 Against New Zealand Ajara Nchout played in the #10 role and looked to find Onguene and Michaela Abam out wide.

 Cameroon have lined up slightly differently in each game, but if they play the same against England, you’d think there’d be room to counter with Onguene and Abam having space in behind.
 Then, given Bronze’s importance to England’s attack and build-up and Onguene’s strong xG numbers, that seems England’s right side could be a big factor on the result.